 I do like to try and get a look at how they are installed.
 Things like refrigerators, microwaves and air conditioners are heavy and need to be mounted securely and safely.

 Because I boondock, I do look at the power source of the various appliances.
 I want them all (except AC/Microwave/TV) to work off of 12V battery or propane.
-I’ll do a future article on this.
+You can learn about why I do this in the Intro to Boondocking piece.

 Overall Look and Feel